 Now this is powerful.
-If you have an SMS database that doesn't have these feature, you may want to pay attention.
+If you have an SMS database that doesn't have these features, you may want to pay attention.
 Or if you are a competitor who scours the SMS Pro website for ideas, here is a great tip:

 This is an example of the power of an SMS database.